 Solar Pool Heating

-It is now possible, through the use of Solar, to heat the water in your swimming pool with 10ºc to 15ºc, extending your swimming season with 8 to 10 months a year.
+It is now possible, through the use of Solar Pool Heating Panels, to heat the water in your swimming pool with 10ºc - 15ºc, extending your swimming season with 8 to 10 months a year.
 Installing a Solar pool heating panel system, in most cases, could be done in 1 day without any inconvenience to the home owner.
 The cost of a correctly designed system should equal about 25% the cost of a swimming pool.
 Beware of the company or sales person that considers their income to be more important than the results for the pool owner just to clinch the business.
 The price will be cheaper but the results unsatisfactory.

-As leader in the Solar pool heating industry and one of the most established company's in South Africa, it is obvious that we favour quality above quantity.
+As leader in the Solar pool heating industry and one of the most established solar installation company's in South Africa, it is obvious that we favour quality above quantity.
+Trust SOLNET water heating systems, and installations in Cape Town to install your water heating system for you.

 Solar Pool Heating Panels HEATED and UN-HEATED